 Nashville Symphony is launching a KickStarter project to record three works by celebrated American composer Joan Tower.
 The orchestra has set a goal of $15,500 to fund the recording of Chamber Dance, Stroke and Violin Concerto live in concert at Schermerhorn Symphony Center in Nashville, Tennessee, during fall 2013.

 Now celebrating its fourth year, Arts & Flowers has blossomed into one of Nashville's most successful and best attended cultural events.
 Benefiting GRAMMY nominated ALIAS Chamber Ensemble, this sizzling arts party is coming Saturday, July 20, to the W.O.
 Smith Music School.

-Murfreesboro, TN- The Tennessee Valley Winds in association with The Friends of the Greenway and Murfreesboro Parks and Recreation Department will perform a free concert under the direction of Mr. Erich Zimmerman, on Sunday, April 29, 2012 at 2PM.
-The rain date is May 6, 2012.
-Admission to the concert is free.
-This concert is presented as a part of the Murfreesboro Parks and Recreation Department.
+The Tennessee Valley Winds in association with The Friends of the Greenway and Murfreesboro Parks and Recreation Department will perform a free concert under the direction of Erich Zimmerman, on Sunday, June 9th at 2pm in the Old Fort Park Pavilion #3 at 1025 Old Fort parkway in Murfreesboro.